Predictable-Dialogs/agent-embed/js/README.md

 This code is creating a container with a 100% width (will match parent width) and 600px height.

 ## Popup

-You can get the popup HTML and Javascript code by clicking on the "HTML & Javascript" button in the "Share" tab of your agent.

 Here is an example: